Portable, Large-Diameter Fiber Cleaver for Ø200 µm to Ø800 µm

 Bottom inserts are sold individually, and two are required to use the large-diameter cleaver.
 If using the fiber cleaver as a stand-alone device, the VHD series or VHE series inserts will be sufficient.
 If using the cleavers with other compatible Vytran systems, the bottom insert in the left fiber holding block can be replaced with a transfer insert and VHT1 transfer clamp (available below) for certain fiber sizes, as indicated in the table to the right.
 Typically, these transfer inserts would only be used in the left fiber holder block, as the right fiber holding block usually clamps the side of the fiber that will be discarded.
 The right fiber holding block of the LDC450B can accept transfer inserts, if desired.

 The top (available above) and bottom fiber holder inserts can be paired in different combinations, outlined on the Fiber Holder Inserts tab above, to accommodate fiber with outer diameters from 112 µm to 3.198 mm.
 Though the LDC450B cleaver accepts fiber diameters from 200 to 800 µm, inserts that accommodate outer diameters >800 µm can also be used, as there are cases where the fiber should be clamped on the coating instead of the cladding.
 During a typical cleave, it is often desirable to clamp the cladding on the side to be discarded and the coating on the side of the fiber that will be retained.
 Alternatively, the fiber may be center stripped and the coating clamped on both sides (preferable in some cases, such as creating a firm clamp on non-circular fiber).
 Therefore, multiple combinations of top and bottom inserts may be required.
-The Fiber Holder Inserts tab above includes information and a table to aid in selecting the correct combinations of top and bottom inserts to accommodate different fiber diameters.
+The Fiber Holder Inserts tab above includes information to aid in selecting and installing the correct combinations of top and bottom inserts to accommodate different fiber diameters.

 These Transfer Clamps and V-Grooves are used with the VHF Transfer Bottom Inserts sold directly above to move a single fiber between various Vytran systems with minimal loss of alignment.
 For example, a fiber can be placed in a transfer insert and cleaved using the LDC450B cleaver.
 Then, the entire transfer insert and fiber can be moved to a splicer or glass processor for splicing.